 I have much gratitude and aloha for my friends, kumu, and na kupuna who have taught me the skills of quilting, lei making, and ka ulana lauhala.
 These wonderful sources of knowledge are: the late Harriet Soong, the late Gladys Grace, Margaret Lovett, Pohaku Kahoʻohanohano, Marcia Omura, Shirley Kauhaihao, Linda Saffery, Barbara Nobriga, and the late Ed Kaneko.

 I was born in Honolulu but grew up in Kona on the Big Island of Hawaii.
 I am a farm girl wannabe who lives in South Kona with my husband, dog, chickens, ducks, and geese.
-I have a Bachelor's degree in Art from Linfield College in Oregon, Bachelor of Arts in History from the University of Hawaii at Hilo, and a Master's degree in Pacific Island History from the University of Hawaii Manoa.
+I have a Bachelor's degree in Art from Linfield College in Oregon, Bachelor of Arts in History from the University of Hawaii at Hilo, a Master's degree in Pacific Island History from the University of Hawaii Manoa, and a licensed certified secondary education social studies teacher.
 I am a member of Ka Ulu Lauhala O Kona.